Manuel-Schmitt/remote-xl/README.md

     - Slurm
     - Sun Grid Engine

-Please don't hesitate to post bug reports or future requests.
+Please don't hesitate to post bug reports or feature requests.

 ## Installation
 1. Download the latest release and extract the zip file to a permanent folder (e.g. C:\remoteXL or C:\bn\remoteXL)